bookingactivities/booking-activities/readme.txt

 = 1.15.15 =
 * Fix - JS error when opening the grouped event dialog with the Display Pack's "Waterfall" booking method
+* Dev - Add options and an API to handle price formatting (overriden by WooCommerce)

 = 1.15.14 - 2023/06/08 =
 * Fix - Bookings from not allowed calendars may be displayed in backend Bookings calendar after changing the filters